-The results of the MLR and stepwise procedures have shown that increasing trends in decadal off-season TCs in the NA, EP and WP basins are mostly associated with climate change (SST and CC) and climate variability factors (ENSO and IPO).
-Since no previous studies have focused on analyzing trends in off-season TC trends, our results can only be compared to analyses that have consider in-season storms.
 Studies that have examined TC frequency overall have found increases in the number of most intense hurricanes [Wang and Lee, 2008; Knutson et al., 2010; Emanuel, 2013], yet no clear trend has been found when lower intensity TCs have been examined [Landsea, 2007].
 The results of other studies show that there is no overall agreement on the relationship between SSTs and TC frequency (Landsea, 2005; Emanuel, 2005; Trenberth and Shea, 2006; Trenberth, 2007), yet some have found strong associations between TC variability and ENSO, AMO and IPO [Camargo and Sobel, 2005; Nogueira and Kim, 2007; Mahala et al., 2015; Zhao et al., 2018].
-In this study we analyzed off-season TCs and our results differ from those that have found no trend in overall TC frequency, since we found decadal increasing trends in the NA and EP basin in both the pre and postsatellite eras.
-It is important to note that the findings of this study are different from other analyses since here the focus is on analyzing trends in off-season TCs, which has not been done before.
+In this study we analyzed off-season TCs and our results differ from those that have found no trend in overall TC frequency, since we found decadal increasing trends in the NA and EP basin in both the pre and post-satellite eras.
 The results presented here suggest that climate change trends like increasing SSTs and more favorable moisture environments (CC) between the months of Dec to May in the NA and EP basins seem to be the major factors behind decadal increasing trends in off-season TCs.